Pleiades-Spiri/spiri_ansible_vagrant/README.md

 ## Get Started

-* Create and add a public SSH key to your git server (GitHub, GitLab, etc).
 * Clone the repository and bring up the virtual development environment.
 The first time you install the box, "vagrant up" will take a little while.
-Grab a cup of coffee or something!
+Grab a cup of coffee or something:
-* The Vagrant plugin `vagrant-vbguest` will cause problems with the shared folder in most cases.
-Please uninstall the plugin first if you have it installed with `vagrant plugin uninstall vagrant-vbguest`.

 ```bash
 git clone --recursive https://github.com/Pleiades-Spiri/spiri-ansible-vagrant.git